-Between 2015 and 2021 I used the Siterubix hosting platform at Wealthy Affiliate.
-This was also pretty good.
+Between 2015 and 2021 I used another web host.
+They were pretty good.
 However their costs are over six times higher for web hosting than what I currently pay at Domain Cost Club.
-I had a number of concerns about Wealthy Affiliate which Wealthy Affiliate did not take seriously.
-If they had sorted out those concerns, I would most likely still be with them.

 The “however” with Domain Cost Club is that they do not provide 24/7/365 support.
 This for me at the present time is not an issue as so far, their hosting for me has not needed 24/7/365 support.